 But the effort and investment in writing, editing, and formatting the book pales when compared to the marketing you’ll need to do.
 Just having your book listed on Amazon doesn’t mean you’ll make sales.

 Don’t be confused by any non-KDP self-publishing company claims to help you with “promotion” of your book.
 Promotion often means the company will post a link to your book on their social media profiles at launch.
 Maybe they’ll offer a boilerplate press release that you will send to media outlets.
 Higher priced self-publishing packages may include distributing your press release to the media.
 But unless noted otherwise, they will not do paid “advertising” for your book.

 One thing you should do right now is start building your author platform, also known as your fan base.
 These fans will become your initial sales prospects for your books.
 So many authors wait until they have their book done before they begin to recruit fans.
 Then they wonder why no one wants to buy their books.
 You’ll need to build and maintain this fan base for as long as you plan to make sales of your book.
 You might even have to do some advertising on Amazon (Amazon Marketing Services) ads that appear on Amazon, Facebook, Instagram, etc. to make sales beyond your fan base.

 And here’s the worst part.
-In both my 2016 and 2018 Thorne Self Publishing Surveys of self published authors, around 73% of respondents who had at least 1 book published projected to make less than $1,000 a year in book sales and royalties.
+In both my 2016 and 2018 Thorne Self-Publishing Surveys of self-published authors, around 73% of respondents who had at least one book published projected to make less than $1,000 a year in book sales and royalties.
 Statistically, there’s a good chance you won’t make much money in sales and royalties from your book.
-You might not recoup money you spent formatting and publishing your book right away, if ever.
+You might not recoup the money you spent formatting and publishing your book right away, if ever.